revk/NOTSCO/ProposedChanges.md

 Sorry, but that is daft, as "at the point of making the declaration" that is always true.

-Wes it meant to be
+Was it meant to be

 - "I confirm we have made no internal system changes since testing was completed"